michael-mcanulty/md-datetimepicker/README.md

 - michael.mcanulty88@gmail.com

-If you want something added on and you don't have time, let me know I will do it.
-I am in Portland, Oregon PST.
+If you want something added on and you don't have time, let me know I will try and squeeze it in.

+Michael
+michael.mcanulty88@gmail.com
+Portland, OR